2023 Solar Incentives Guide for Riverside, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panel system could qualify for both sales tax and property tax exemptions.
+- Tax Exemptions: Your solar panels may qualify for both sales tax and property tax exemptions.
 Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions allow you to ignore the value that solar panels add when calculating property taxes on your house.
+Property tax exemptions let you exclude the value that solar panels add when calculating property taxes on your house.

 Federal Solar Incentives